 The Sullivan family has grown over the years.
 Eileen has her Master's Degree in Critical Care Nursing.
 She currently works full-time as a mom and works part-time in a coumadin laboratory in Columbia, MD.
 The children include Patrick Bryan and Casey.
 Patrick is enrolled at La Salle University in Philadelphia and is a member of the soccer team.
 Bryan is enrolled at Howard Community College and their daughter Casey attends Mount View Middle School.
 There is never a shortage of pets in the household.
 Last count, Monty the cat was outside discussing hunting rights with the fox, Freddie the bichon-poo was sleeping on the couch, and Roscoe the beagle was watching Monty through the picture window.
 Oh yeah, and Bubbles the goldfish is hoping they don't forget to feed him.

 Dr. Wendy Keller has been with WFAH/Ellicott City Veterinary Clinic since 1994.
 She received her B.A. in Psychology from Swarthmore College.
 After working for several years, she decided to pursue her dream of becoming a veterinarian.
 She graduated from the University of Pennsylvania School of Veterinary Medicine in 1989 and moved to Maryland in 1991.

 Dr. Keller lives with her husband, Patrick, a physicist.
-They have two dogs and two cats, all rescues.
-Tico, the shaggy, white mix-breed dog, and both cats (Billy and Stuart) and Streak, the Doberman mix came from a shelter.
+They have two dogs and threecats, all rescues.
+Tico, the shaggy, white mix-breed dog, and both cats (Billy and Stuart) and Riley, the Border Collie mix came from a shelter.
 Outside of work, Dr. Keller enjoys walking the dogs, taking photographs and practicing yoga.